Our trustees provide direction, support and insight that help our leadership team be more successful.

 Jim McCluney, Chairman

-Officer of Emulex Corporation and Vixel Corporation, and has held senior executive positions with worldwide responsibilities at both Apple Corporation and Digital Equipment Corporation.
-Most recently, Mr. McCluney was instrumental in developing Emulex’s strategy for growth and executing four strategic acquisitions: Endace, ServerEngines, Aarohi Communications and Sierra Logic, positioning Emulex for entry into new high-growth market segments.
-His visionary growth strategies and global market knowledge have cemented him as an asset to the PBS SoCal Board of Trustees, holding the position of Board Chair.
+Jim McCluney has served as Chairman, President and Chief Executive Officer of Emulex Corporation and Vixel Corporation and has held senior executive positions with worldwide responsibilities at both Apple Corporation and Digital Equipment Corporation.
+Most recently, Mr. McCluney was instrumental in developing Emulex’s strategy for growth and executing three strategic acquisitions: Endace, ServerEngines, Aarohi Communications and Sierra Logic, positioning Emulex for entry into new high-growth market segments.
+His visionary growth strategies and global market knowledge have cemented him as an asset to the PBS SoCaL Board of Trustees, holding the position of Board Chair.

 Mary A. Lyons, Secretary